 Preparation of Moroccan mint tea:

 To prepare the tea, you must boil water in the kettle, after to put it aside from the heat and to add the green tea and the fresh mint leaves.
 Once you let it for around 3 to 5 minutes (not more in order not to make it too strong, as the green tea has caffeine) you can serve it.
-Pour it in clear glasses with saucers and decorate the tea or the saucer with peppermint leaves.
+Pour the tea into beautifully coloured Moroccan-style glasses and decorate the tea with peppermint leaves.

-The perfect addition to this drink are the traditional Moroccan homemade pastries (my favorite are the Gazelle Horns), but every kind of sweets such as Turkish will fit the taste.
+The perfect addition to this drink is the traditional Moroccan homemade pastries (my favourites are the Gazelle Horns), but every kind of sweets such as Turkish will fit the taste.
 Just be sure that the cakes are not too sweet and it is preferable to be dry.

-Have a pleasant tea time with friends and family!!
-Do not forget to share the fun!.
-And if you have your version of this tea I will glad if you share it!
+Have pleasant tea time with friends and family!
+And if you have your version of this tea I will glad if you share it.